Advocacy Advertising | How to Influence Public Opinion Effectively

 As with all successful advertising initiatives, a campaign needs a target audience, a relevant and compelling message, and a way to measure its effectiveness.

-At El Toro, advocacy advertising falls into two categories: Political and Non-Political (issue) advocacy.
+At El Toro, advocacy advertising falls into two categories: Political Advocacy and Non-Political Issue Advocacy

 Most organizations can conduct issue advocacy advertising as long as it remains non-partisan.
 They cannot endorse political candidates, ballot measures, or issues with a political bias.
 Nonprofits can generally freely run advocacy campaigns within these guidelines.